AlexWorx/ALib-Class-Library/docs/pages/alib_mod_alox.md

 of these special <em>Log Statements</em> would be nicely sorted into the <em>Scope Domain</em> of \e %Scope::Global,
 while non of the <em>Log Statements</em> to this release lox need to specify that domain path.

 Another use case are special debug situations.
-Imagine a dubious behavior of a software is observed rather seldom.
+Imagine a dubious behavior of software is observed rather seldom.
 A programmer could register a debug \e Logger with \e Verbosity \e All for domain '/DEBUG'.
 Now, when a certain first indication for the start of the dubious behavior occurs, a setting of the <em>Scope Domain</em> '/DEBUG' for \e %Scope::Global can be activated.